 By Dr César Chelala

-Dr César Chelala is an international public health consultant and a co-winner of an Overseas Press Club of America award.
+César Chelala, MD, PhD, is a winner of an Overseas Press Club of America award.